thinktecture/relayserver/docs/development-getting-started.md

 ## Components

-The relay server environment consists of several parts.
+The relay server development environment consists of several parts.

 - Configuration database
   The current implementation supports PostgreSQL and Microsoft SQL Server.
 The development environment is built for